hiiamboris/red-wiki/mezzanines.md

 Organization of mezzanines is TBD.
 The main proposal, right now, is to use gists for individual or groups of mezzanines.
+There is also a [room](https://gitter.im/red/mezz) which collects mezzanines.

 ### FOUND?